 The main appeal of the walk round Carisbrooke Castle is that children can run into the (dry) moat.
 There's no entrance fee to pay, but you still get a pretty good feel for the Castle and views across Carisbrooke.
 Resist the temptation to turn it into an educational outing by sharing facts about the Castle's history.

 It's about one mile and it's circular if you park at the official English Heritage pay and display car park.
-A longer version involves parking in Carisbrooke High Street and walking past a ford in Castle Street on the way up to the castle.
+Search for Carisbrooke Castle on your sat nav.

 It's about one mile and it's circular if you park at the official English Heritage pay and display car park.
-A longer version involves parking in Carisbrooke High Street and walking past a ford in Castle Street on the way up to the castle.
+Search for Carisbrooke Castle on your sat nav.

 2. Gurnard to Cowes, North Wight